wtcoin/docs-1/source/includes/_blockchain.md

 `294322`

-As above, the returned object contains information about the block, including its hash, the total amount of satoshis transacted within it, the number of transactions in it, and much more.
+As above, the returned object contains information about the block, including its hash, the total amount of satoshis transacted within it, the number of transactions in it, transaction hashes listed in the canonical order in which they appear in the block, and more.
 For more detail on the data returned, check the [Block](#block) object.

 <aside class="warning">
 With recent blocks, $BLOCK_HEIGHT is not always a unique identifier, due to the possibility of soft forks and the nature of the consensus model with blockchains.
 If you're querying blocks with <b>depth above 10</b> (i.e., there are more than 10 blocks ahead of your target) the height should be a safe identifier.